sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-12/README.md

 ```

 ## Step 2
-When you are ready to pass the new states onto the locking script of the `output[s]` in the current spending transaction, simply call a built-in function `this.getStateScript()`, automatically generated for every contract.
+When you are ready to pass the new state onto the output[s] in the current spending transaction, simply call a built-in function `this.getStateScript()` to get the locking script containing the latest stateful properties.
+It is automatically generated for every stateful contract, i.e., a contract that has at least one property decorated with `@state`.

 ```
 bytes outputScript = this.getStateScript();